Milwaukee's EPDM Roofing Experts

-EPDM (short for ethylene propylene diene terpolymer) is a synthetic rubber, single ply roofing membrane used for covering low-slope roofs.
+EPDM (short for ethylene propylene diene monomer) is a synthetic rubber, single-ply roofing membrane used for covering low-slope roofs.
 It is a thermoset material, which means once it cures after installation it cannot be reheated and softened to accommodate for shrinkage.

 EPDM roofing membrane is a popular choice for both new construction and re-roofing, with an estimated 20 billion square feet of it covering the roofs of commercial buildings throughout the US.
 Installation is much easier than built-up roofing systems, and there are no fumes or odors.